Wildfire

 The crisis our Church currently faces is grave.
 No plan or program or strategy is enough—the only solution is radical, personal holiness.

 • The center is a personal encounter with the Lord in prayer.
-We discover our identity, hear His call, and respond with generosity.
+In discipleship we discover our identity, hear His call, and respond with generosity.

-• That encounter leads to a deep, real, and lasting transformation.
+• Then, in living the Paschal Mystery we experience a deep, real, and lasting transformation.

 Wildfire is a concrete means to live our faith and proposes nothing more than the Gospel.
 At its heart is the teaching of Vatican II: each of us has the same call to be a saint.